 An underbite or overbite occurs when your lower teeth and the upper front teeth overlap when smiling.
 Underbites can cause low self-esteem issues when talking or eating, while overbites increase the chances of damaging your gum tissue or front teeth.
 Dentists recommend orthodontic services to prevent these issues because they can lead to oral injury and dental complications.

-Problems Affiliated with Misaligned Teeth
+Getting Adult Braces Can Fix Problems Affiliated with Misaligned Teeth

 In addition, crooked teeth may lead to other complications other than affecting your smile.
 Some of the conditions include persistent neck pains and headaches due to unhealthy bite, ear pain, pain in the jaw joints, soreness in the muscles of the neck and jaw, gum disease, tooth decay, chewing, eating difficulties, and speech impediments.